Goutham-Sidhik/Scale-Height-Verification/README.md

 3. **🧠 Height Region Detection**
    Three custom SSD models detect:
-   - Measuring scale region
+   - **Scale Region** – Identifies the vertical height scale in the image
-   - Pointer marking candidate height
+   - **Pointer Marker** – Detects the pointer indicating the candidate’s height
-   - Background/boundary for perspective correction
+   - **Numbers** – Detects the numeric labels (e.g., cm marks)

 4. **📏 Height Calculation**
-   Uses the pixel ratio between the scale markings to compute real-world height.
+   Uses a custom logic that calculates real-world height based on the pixels and detections of pointer and the numeric scale markings.

 5. **📊 Database Comparison**
    The calculated height is matched against the stored height value for the application number.